Vieolo/gomore/README.md

 # gomore
-CLI support for the go.toml - centralized config file for the Go projects
+CLI support for the go.yaml - centralized config file for the Go projects